VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Experiments

 \subsection{Ablation Study}

+\boldparagraph{Multimodal Planning Performance.} We further evaluate the multi-modal planning performance of VADv2.
+Beyond the highest-probability trajectory, we consider other candidates within the top-5 set, as shown in Table~\ref{tab:multimodal}.
+Results indicate that the top-1 trajectory achieves the best overall performance, and the performance of other candidates is basically comparable to the top-1, demonstrating that VADv2 can generate high-quality multi-modal outputs.

-Tab.~\ref{tab:design} shows the ablation experiments of the key modules in VADv2.
+\boldparagraph{Key Modules.} Table~\ref{tab:design} shows the ablation experiments of the key modules in \thename.
+50k clips of driving demonstrations are used in training.
 The model performs poorly in terms of planning accuracy without the supervision of expert driving behavior provided by the Distribution Loss (ID 1).
-The Conflict Loss provides critical prior information about driving, so without the Conflict Loss (ID 2), the model's planning accuracy is also affected.
+The Conflict Loss provides critical prior information about driving; therefore, removing it (ID 2) also affects the model’s planning accuracy.
 Scene tokens encode important scene elements into high-dimensional features, and the planning tokens interact with the scene tokens to learn both dynamic and static information about the driving scene.
 When any type of scene token is missing, the model's planning performance will be affected (ID 3-ID 6).
 The best planning performance is achieved when the model incorporates all of the aforementioned designs (ID 7).

+\boldparagraph{Planning Robustness.} Based on the number of dynamic agents within 20 m of the ego vehicle, we categorize traffic density as Low (<5), Medium (5–10), and High (>10), and evaluate performance under different planning manners and density levels (Table~\ref{tab:density}).
+For deterministic planning, we modify the planning head of VADv2 to an MLP that directly regress future trajectories, following common practice~\citep{vad}.
+Results show that probabilistic planning consistently outperforms its deterministic counterpart.
+Furthermore, while probabilistic planning maintains stable performance across varying density scenarios, deterministic planning exhibits noticeable degradation.
+These findings highlight the effectiveness and robustness of our probabilistic planning paradigm.
+Additional experiments and ablations are provided in Appendix~\ref{sec:appendix} due to page limits.